-inding to cover for the revenue programs.
-By identifying specific and the City are reaffirming their he transportation system for its n protections are included here.
+This sub-category provides specific funding to cover for the revenue loss for providing reduced and free fare programs.
+By identifying specific funding for these programs, the SFMTA and the City are reaffirming their commitment to preserving access to the transportation system for its most vulnerable.
+Discount fare program protections are included here.